radext-wg/draft-ietf-radext-tls-psk/draft-ietf-radext-tls-psk.md

 It is RECOMMENDED that PSKs be rotated regularly.
 We offer no additional guidance on how often this process should occur.
 Changing PSKs has a non-zero cost.
 It is therefore up to administrators to determine how best to balance the cost of changing the PSK against the cost of a potential PSK compromise.

+TLS-PSK MUST use modes such as PSK-DH or ECDHE_PSK {{?RFC5489}} which provide forward secrecy.
+Failure to use such modes would mean that compromise of a PSK would allow an attacker to decrypt all sessions which had used that PSK.

 As the PSKs are looked up by identity, the PSK Identity MUST also be changed when the PSK changes.

 Servers SHOULD track when a connection was last received for a particular PSK Identity, and SHOULD automatically invalidate credentials when a client has not connected for an extended period of time.
 This process helps to mitigate the issue of credentials being leaked when a device is stolen or discarded.